Sitefinity/mvc-samples/CustomImageWidget/README.md

     }
    ````

-3. Now inject the angular modules required by the sfImageField component- create designerview-simple.js file inside the Mvc/Scripts/CustomImage folder, embed it in the project and add the following content in it:
+3. Now inject the angular modules required by the Image Field component- create designerview-simple.js file inside the Mvc/Scripts/CustomImage folder, embed it in the project and add the following content in it:

     ````JavaScript
      var designerModule = angular.module('designer');